Out of School Youth

 What if I don’t want to go to college?
 What other options can you help me with?

-We can work with you to determine which careers most interest you.
+We can work with you to determine your career interests and develop a Career Pathway based off of your strengths as well as what jobs are available in the county.
 In addition, we have access to multiple funding sources for training programs in many high skilled industries such as manufacturing, computer/IT-related training and healthcare professions.

 School was always a challenge for me.
 How are these programs different?

 Our High School Equivalency classes are designed to meet you where you are right now, based on your strengths and areas you are looking to improve.
-Very little time is spent in large classroom instruction.
 Our instructors take an individualized approach in designing your program of study.
 All HSE classes are small in size and utilize multiple resources based on how you learn best.
-These resources may include multiple text options, videos, online learning, handouts tailored to your needs, assessments to gauge your readiness to proceed but, most importantly, resources that are tailored to your needs at that specific time.
+These resources may include multiple text options, videos, online learning, handouts, assessments to gauge your readiness to proceed, and most importantly resources that are tailored to your needs at that specific time.
 You will have input in the entire process.